April 29, 2020

 Original concepts for The Vulture Squadron (top) and Yankee Doodle Pigeon (bottom).

 With the villainous Dick Dastardly (Paul Winchell) and his dog sidekick, the ever-snickering and grumbling Muttley (Don Messick), being the most popular characters of the program, it was decided to spin them off into their own starring vehicle.
-Initially, they were planned as the villains of the other Wacky Races spin-off, The Perils of Penelope Pitstop, but it was decided to inject them into their Stop the Pigeon show as the primary leads.
-Dastardly was taken off of the racetrack and put into the skies as the leader of the Vulture Squadron, whose primary mission was to stop Yankee Doodle Pigeon from carrying out his secret mission.
+Initially, they were planned as the villains of the other Wacky Races spin-off, The Perils of Penelope Pitstop, but were made the primary leads of Stop the Pigeon instead.
+Dastardly was taken off of the racetrack and put into the skies as the leader of the Vulture Squadron, whose primary mission was to stop Yankee Doodle Pigeon from carrying out his secret mission of delivering whatever was in his satchel.
 It was never explicitly stated for which side Dastardly was working for, but it was a safe assumption it was the wrong side.

 Muttley, Zilly, Klunk, Dastardly and Yankee Doodle.